Here's Who's Winning in the Latest Trump-Harris Presidential Polls - ExBulletin

 Top line

-Polls continue to show Vice President Kamala Harris ahead of former President Donald Trump since she became the official Democratic presidential nominee, with the latest Reuters/Ipsos poll showing Harris ahead by five points.
+Polls have consistently shown Vice President Kamala Harris ahead of former President Donald Trump since she became the official Democratic presidential nominee.
+The latest poll shows Harris with a four-point lead, the fourth poll this week that suggests she would beat Trump if the election were held today.

-Vice President Kamala Harris attends her and Gov. Tim Walz's presidential campaign rally… [+] High Country in Wisconsin, USA, on August 7, 2024.
-(Photo by Christopher Mark Juhn/Anadolu via Getty Images)
+Vice President Kamala Harris and Minnesota Gov. Tim Walz at a rally in Las Vegas on Saturday, Aug.
+8. [+] 10, 2024.
+(Jason Armond/Los Angeles Times via Getty Images)

-A YouGov/Economist poll released Wednesday also found Harris up two points, 45% to 43%, with third-party candidates, including independent Robert F. Kennedy Jr., on the ballot (voters were also given the opportunity to choose other candidates, say they would not vote or were unsure).

-Harris built a three-point lead over Trump in an NPR/PBS News/Marist poll released Tuesday, with a 48% to 45% lead over Trump, though with a 3.3-point margin of error, Trump remains within striking distance, while independent candidate Robert F. Kennedy Jr. is a distant 5%.
+About 48% of registered voters surveyed by Monmouth University in a poll released Wednesday said they would definitely or probably vote for Harris in November, compared with 43% who said they would definitely or probably vote for Trump.

+An Economist/YouGov poll conducted August 11-13 also found that 46% of registered voters would vote for Harris, while 44% would vote for Trump in a five-way race with third-party candidates on the ballot.

-The vice president leads Trump 48% to 44% in the latest Morning Consults poll released Monday, with 5% of registered voters surveyed choosing someone else and 4% saying they don't know.
-The Morning Consults weekly poll for the third straight week showed Trump trailing Harris.
+The vice president leads Trump 47% to 44% in the latest Morning Consults poll released Monday, with 4% of registered voters surveyed choosing someone else and 4% saying they don't know.
+For the fourth week in a row, the weekly Morning Consults poll showed Trump trailing Harris.

-Harris also leads Trump by one point nationally in a CBS News poll released Sunday, in part because younger and black voters said they were more likely to vote and women indicated they thought Harris would favor their interests more (margin of error 2.1 points).

-The CBS News poll, conducted July 30-August 2, also found that Trump and Harris are tied among voters in the seven key swing states (Michigan, Pennsylvania, Arizona, Wisconsin, Georgia, North Carolina and Nevada).
+Harris is leading in at least three other polls this month: A Reuters/Ipsos poll released last Thursday found Harris leading 42% to 37%; an NPR/PBS News/Marist poll released last Tuesday showed her ahead of Trump 48% to 45%; and she also leads Trump by one point nationally in a CBS News poll released Aug.
+4.

 Large number

-0.5.
-That’s how many points Harris has over Trump, according to RealClearPolitics’ average of the latest polls.
-Meanwhile, FiveThirtyEights’ weighted average shows Harris ahead by two points.
+1. That's the number of points Harris leads Trump by, according to RealClearPolitics' average of recent polls.
+By contrast, FiveThirtyEights' weighted average gives Harris a 2.7-point lead.

 Surprising fact